UCU INDUSTRIAL ACTION Information

 This too will very much depend on your subject, the staff members involved in the strike, and the lectures and content affected.
 However, the University have assured us that students will not be examined on any subjects that they have not been taught.

-As well as making sure to provide feedback to your Academic Reps (you can find out who they are on the Guild’s Find your Reps page), the Guild will be launching a poll on Monday 11 November 10:00.
+Make sure you provide feedback to your Academic Reps (you can find out who they are on the Guild’s Find your Reps page) or fill out the feedback form to keep us up-to-date with students' opinions and we'll be reporting it back to the University.

 No, staff members are not required to inform the University or students as to whether they are striking.